ChatScript/ChatScript/WIKI/Practicum-patterns.md

 normal words in lower case.
 Do not try to handle capitalization for the start of a sentence.
 Likewise when you define a concept, capitalize correctly.
 This allows CS to echo back the capitalization specified in the concept set when memorizing a use of it, rather than what the user typed.
-The compile will warn you at times if it thinks your capitalization is wrong.
+The compiler will warn you at times if it thinks your capitalization is wrong.

 ```
 concept: ~carmakes (ford dodge)